haugene/docker-transmission-openvpn/README.md

 as we're trying to use that for general questions.

-If you have found what you believe to be an issue or bug, create an issue and provide enough details for us to have a chance to reproduce it or undertand what's going on.
+If you have found what you believe to be an issue or bug, create an issue and provide enough details for us to have a chance to reproduce it or understand what's going on.
 **NB:** Be sure to search for similar issues (open and closed) before opening a new one.

 ## Quick Start